 Note: there’s a lot that goes behind launching an Intranet.
 It’s not as cut and dry as I’m making it for the purposes of this blog series.
 Just want to make that disclaimer.

 Many Intranets have their sites separated into an information architecture that reflects the structure of the overall organization division/department construct (similar to what was shown here https://westmorr.files.wordpress.com/2018/07/orgstructure.png).
-And that’s going to work well for Westmorr Consulting too.
-Sales meets with divisional heads from most departments to come up with a simple site structure which represents the layout and permissions for the core Intranet as well as specific access for the Sales Division; other divisions will implement a similar structure as appropriate.
+That structure will inform the layout and permissions for the core Intranet as well as specific access for the Sales Division; other divisions will implement a similar structure as appropriate.

 Creating the Site Collection and First Site